Iran and weapons of mass destruction: Chemical weapons

 A U.S. Central Intelligence Agency report dated January 2001 speculated that Iran had manufactured and stockpiled chemical weapons – including blister, blood, choking, and probably nerve agents, and the bombs and artillery shells to deliver them.
 It further claimed that during the first half of 2001, Iran continued to seek production technology, training, expertise, equipment, and chemicals from entities in Russia and China that could be used to help Iran reach its goal of having indigenous nerve agent production capability.
 However the certainty of this assessment declined and in 2007 the U.S. Defense Intelligence Agency limited its public assessment to just noting that "Iran has a large and growing commercial chemical industry that could be used to support a chemical agent mobilization capability."

 Iran is a signatory of the Chemical Weapons Convention, which bans chemical weapons, delivery systems, and production facilities.
 Iran has reiterated its commitment to the CWC and its full support for the work of the OPCW, in particular in view of the considerable suffering these weapons have caused to the Iranian people.
 Iran has not made any declaration of a weapons stockpile under the treaty.

-In 2013 Ahmet Uzumcu, the Director-General of the OPCW, hailed Iran as an effective and active member-state of the OPCW.
+In 2013 Ahmet Üzümcü, the Director-General of the OPCW, hailed Iran as an effective and active member-state of the OPCW.

 In 2016 Iranian chemists synthesised five Novichok nerve agents, originally developed in the Soviet Union, for analysis and produced detailed mass spectral data which was added to the OPCW Central Analytical Database.
 Previously there had been no detailed descriptions of their spectral properties in open scientific literature.